Home Features Explore Munros Munro Map Reviews Get the App

 Access to Beinn Udlamain begins at Balsporran Cottages near Drumochter Pass, reached directly from the A9 trunk road.
 The convenient access makes this one of the easier Munros to reach, with parking available though space can be limited during busy periods.
 You'll find the trailhead just minutes from the main road, eliminating the long approach walks characteristic of more remote mountains.

 The A9 is a major route carrying heavy traffic including HGVs, so take care when parking and crossing the road.
 Mobile phone signal is generally available near the trailhead but becomes unreliable as you head onto the mountain.
 Despite the roadside start, you should still inform someone of your plans and expected return time.
-There are no facilities at the parking area, so arrive with all necessary supplies, though services are available in Dalwhinnie village a few miles north.

 The summit of Beinn Udlamain at 1011 metres sits on a broad plateau typical of the Drumochter hills, with a cairn…